Dherse/masterproef/content/1_background.typ

     kind: image,
     title: [ A hierarchy of programmable #gloss("pic", long: true, suffix: "s"). ],
     caption: [
-        Shows, a hierarchy of programmable #gloss("pic", long: true, suffix: "s"), starting at the non-programmable single function @pic (a), moving then to the tunable @pic (b), the feedforward architecture (c) and finally to the photonic processor (d).
+        Shows a hierarchy of programmable #gloss("pic", long: true, suffix: "s"), starting at the non-programmable single function @pic (a), moving then to the tunable @pic (b), the feedforward architecture (c) and finally to the photonic processor (d).
     ],
 )[
     #table(